-According to the Deloitte "Property Index" report published in July 2021, the number of dwellings per 1,000 citizens in Poland reached 393 in 2020.
-Even though this number has been gradually improving, it is still much lower than an average of 463 in countries selected by Deloitte and one of the lowest in Europe.
-This indicates that Polish residential property market still has a considerable development potential.
+The Polish residential property market is still in the development phase.
+According to the Deloitte "Property Index" report published in 2019, the number of dwellings per 1,000 citizens in Poland reached 381 in 2018.
+Even though this number has been gradually improving, it is still much lower than an average of 478 in countries selected by Deloitte and one of the lowest in Europe.

-Source: Deloitte Property Index 2021
+Source: Deloitte Property Index 2019